 All travel must be approved by the BIE School Supervisor/20-1 Superintendent two weeks in advance.
 All Staff using Staff Development for travel need to follow the Staff Development Request Process.
 District out of state travel requires School Board approval.
 The clerk/asst. in each area will prepare the travel authorization.
 Every staff person on travel must keep copies of receipts for transportation, hotel, registration, etc. that is appropriate and turn these into the funding source.
 BIE employees are required to utilize Concur for all travel authorizations and vouchers.
 A travel voucher is turned into Business personnel for reimbursement.
-CRST Title I travel reconciliation must be completed within 7 days of return travel date.
+All travel must be approved by CRST Title I Director 4 weeks in advance.
+All travel reconciliation must be completed within 5 days of return travel date.
 Reimbursement may take two weeks or longer.